BenJOHara/class-maps/README.md

 ## Requirements
 vscode version > 1.65.0

-## Extension Settings

 ## Known Issues

-Class size maybe change by 1 or 2 lines every refresh : NOT URGENT If two classes have the same name but are in different places they will cause unknown errors
+Class size maybe change by 1 or 2 lines every refresh : NOT URGENT

 ## Release Notes
 This version clears testing features.